Formentera’s small and secluded beaches

 El Tiburón is located between Playa Illetes and La Savina beaches, but even so, it remains quiet and peaceful even during high season.
 Expect pristine waters, the colour of turquoise, and soft white sand.
 Pine trees surround this beach and offer shade when the heat reaches its daytime peak.

-Walking along the boardwalk to this beach, you will be afforded great views of Ibiza and the steep rocky island of Es Vedrà and once there, you can watch the yachts of the rich and famous as they approach the island.
-Most likely those on board will be stopping for a spot of lunch at the excellent, though quite expensive and eponymous El Tiburón restaurant, a popular place with the wet-set and the glitterati.
+Walking along the boardwalk to this beach, you will be afforded great views of Ibiza and the steep rocky island of Es Vedrà.
+Once there, you can watch the yachts of the rich and famous as they approach the island.
+Most likely, those on board will be stopping for a spot of lunch at the restaurant, a popular place with the wet-set and the glitterati.

-This bright white sandy beach can be found between Es Pujols and Playa de Levante and is only a short ride with the bike, car or scooter from La Savina.
-Backed by dunes that provide wind shelter and possessed of shallow pale blue waters, this beach offers space and moderate peace.
-A volleyball net is put up in summer, so there's a chance for a little activity.
+This bright white sandy beach is located between Es Pujols and Playa de Levante and is only a short ride by bike, car or scooter from La Savina.
+Backed by dunes that provide wind shelter and shallow pale blue waters, this beach offers space and moderate peace.
+A volleyball net is put up in the summer, so there's a chance for a little activity.

-La Tanga beach restaurant has been here for around 40 years and offers lovely paellas and excellent fresh fish dishes; the lobster stew is highly recommended.
+The beach restaurant here has a history of more than 40 years, and offers paellas and fresh fish dishes.
 It's also where you will find the car park, directly behind the restaurant.

-Note: As this beach is accessed via the area of Playa Illetas, a parking fee applies unless you travel there on foot or use eco-transport, such as bikes, electric bikes and electric cars.
+Note: As this beach is accessed via the area of Playa Illetas, a small access fee applies unless you travel there on foot or use eco-transport, such as bikes, electric bikes and electric cars.
+See the El Tiburón beach note above.

 Another pure white beach with crystalline waters, the popular beach Playa Sa Roqueta lies between Es Pujols and Playa de Levante.

 The beach is very popular with nudists, who love the secluded spots of fine-sanded small bays.
-Though surrounded by flat rocks, the waters are shallow with underlying soft sand so it is perfect for families too; it also means it's great for snorkelling.
-Couples and sole travellers love this beach too as it makes for a relatively peaceful escape.
+Though surrounded by flat rocks, the waters are shallow with underlying soft sand, making it perfect for families with little ones, and a fantastic spot for some snorkelling.
+Couples and solo travellers love this beach too, as it makes for a relatively peaceful escape.

-If you walk to the end of the beach you will find a traditional beach bar serving drinks.
+If you walk to the end of the beach, you will find a beach bar.
 No parking area exists, so visitors should park their cars next to the main road.

 This secluded beach, popular with families and couples, is situated on an otherwise rocky coast in the south-eastern part of Formentera.
 It is a sweep of almost pure white sand lapped by a calm turquoise sea and divided into small bays by flat rocks - a great place to get shelter from any wind.

-It's worthwhile stocking up on food and drink as there are no beach amenities here, though small shops as well as a some restaurants are in the nearby village of Es Caló.
+It's worthwhile stocking up on food and drink as there are no beach amenities here, though small shops and restaurants can be found in the nearby village of Es Caló.

-To get to it, take the road from San Fernando to La Mola and you find the bay on the left just before Es Caló.
+To get to it, take the road from San Fernando to La Mola, and you will then find the bay on the left just before Es Caló.
 There is no parking area, so visitors should park their cars next to the main road.

-Es Caló is a small fisher village at the foot of the steep hill leading up to La Mola.
-At the coast there are several small inlets, beautiful to stop and swim in with some of the most beautiful turquoise waters you will ever see.
-An area of deep water has an amazing shade of blue due to minerals in the rocks that reflect the light.
+Es Caló is a small fishing village at the foot of the steep hill leading up to La Mola.
+Along the coastline here, there are several small inlets to stop and swim in, with some of the most stunning turquoise waters you will ever see.
+Look out for the area of deep water, which has an amazing shade of blue due to minerals in the rocks that reflect the light.

-A pretty pier is surrounded by fishermen's huts with sloping wooden berths to launch boats into the water around which is a snorkeller's playground.
-Around here there are small sandy beaches and coves where you can escape to sunbathe or dive into the clear blue sea.
+Its pretty pier is surrounded by fishermen's huts, with sloping wooden berths to launch boats into the water, and is a snorkeller's playground.
+Around here, there are small sandy beaches and coves where you can escape to sunbathe or dive into the clear blue sea.

-Es Caló has some great restaurants serving wonderful food.
-One of our favourites is Can Rafalet, from where you can have one of the most heavenly picture-postcard views of the sea from its terrace.
+Es Caló has some good restaurants, one of them offering heavenly picture-postcard views of the sea from its terrace.

 Check out Ibiza Spotlight's comprehensive guide to the main beaches of Formentera.